alexhokl/notes/vim.md

 - `,q` to close a buffer
 - `,w` to write current buffer to disk
 - `,W` to trim all whitespace without writing to disk
+- `:only` to close all other buffers except the current one
+- `:ls` to list all buffers

 ##### Navigation